 By Julia from Boca Raton, FL

 Never spend money on special laundry detergent for woolens that need gentle care.
 The cheapest baby shampoo is just as mild and effective and you need very little of it.
-I use just a squeeze in the detergent compartment of the washing machine for two or three wool items.

 If you don't have any Woolite handy or would like a cheaper alternative, try this.